Chaotic Noncoherent SWIPT in Multi-Functional RIS-Aided Systems: System Model

 \subsection{SR-DCSK Signals}

-In conventional DCSK, each information bit is characterized by two sets of equal length chaotic samples; the first set representing the reference and the other conveying information.
-On the contrary, the short reference DCSK (SR-DCSK) symbol has a flexible and shorter reference length.
-Specifically, the SR-DCSK-based Tx output during the $p$-th transmission interval is \cite{jstsp} where $d_p=\pm1$ is the information symbol, $x_{p,q}$ is the chaotic reference, and $x_{p,q-\phi}$ is its delayed version.
+In conventional DCSK, each information bit is characterized by two sets of equal length chaotic samples; the first set represents the reference and the other conveys information.
+On the contrary, the short reference DCSK (SR-DCSK) symbol has a flexible and shorter reference length, i.e., the SR-DCSK-based Tx output during the $p$-th transmission interval is \cite{jstsp}

+where $d_p=\pm1$ is the information symbol, $x_{p,q}$ is the chaotic reference, and $x_{p,q-\phi}$ is its delayed version.
 Here, $\beta \in \mathbb{Z}^+$ is the spreading factor and $x_{p,q}$ is generated according to various existing chaotic maps.
 In this work, we consider the Chebyshev map $x_{q+1}=1-2x_q^2$ for the generation of chaotic sequences.
 The reason for this choice is its good auto/cross correlation properties, i.e., chaotic signals generated with different initial values to be regarded as quasi-orthogonal.
 The chaotic component of length $\phi$ is followed by $\zeta$ repetitions of its data modulated replica, such that $\beta=\zeta\phi$.